juliaguida/oystercard/thermostat_es6/learning_objectives.md

 * Use Jasmine to Test-Drive Development
 * Use Jasmine to Test-Drive Development of a thermostat
 * Use Jasmine to Test-Drive Development of a web page with JavaScript functionality
-* Use Jasmine in conjunction with jQuery
+* Use Jasmine in conjunction with the DOM

-## JQuery
-* Know that jQuery is a JavaScript framework for working with the web
-* Explain some benefits of using jQuery above 'raw' JavaScript
-* Explain some common jQuery idioms, such as `$(document)ready();`
+## DOM and Fetch APIs
-* Use jQuery to build interactive functionality into a webpage
+* Use DOM functions to build interactive functionality into a webpage
-* Use jQuery to interact with an API via AJAX
+* Use Fetch to interact with an API

 ## CSS
 * Use some more advanced CSS